If you want to build a video website homepage that stands out, you’ve come to the right place.

 At Uscreen, we spend a lot of time looking at video websites.
 We dissect them.
 We look at the data.
 We gather feedback.
 We get insights from our developers and success team.

 We’ve found 10 elements that all high-converting homepages have that make them stand out from the competition.
-And, in this article, we’re going to walk you through each of them.
+In this article, we’re going to walk you through each of them.

 1. Consistent Branding With Your Marketing Channels

-When they click through to your site they’re subconsciously looking for confirmation they’re on the correct website.
+When people click through to your site they’re subconsciously looking for confirmation that they’re in the right place.
 If they get that, they’ll stick around.
 If they don’t, they’ll leave.

 The way they find this confirmation is by looking to see if your branding is consistent.
 They want to see that your…